ClaretAnderson/Formula_Stability/README.md

 ## Target Audience:

 - Students interested in learning about ML applications in product development.
-- Packaging engineers seeking new methods for compatibility testing.
-- Product developers interested in exploring innovative technologies.
+- R&D Product developers interested in exploring innovative technologies.
 - Anyone curious about the potential of ML in various industries.

 ## Project Benefits:

 - Provides a hands-on learning experience with practical applications.
 - Demonstrates the power of ML to improve efficiency and accuracy.
-- Offers valuable insights into the future of packaging development.
+- Offers valuable insights into the future of cosmetic product development.
 - Serves as a starting point for further research and development.

 ## Get Involved: